matthewcordaro/Matthew-Cordaro-com/pages/posts/AWS-Setting-Up-Amplify-Build-Notifications-OUTDATED.md

 ## Test

-Amplify should now be executing the `post-deploy.js` script after any deployment is complete.
-Check your email inbox for notifications when deploying the set branches.
+Amplify should now be executing the `post-build.js` script after any deployment is complete.
+Check your email inbox for notifications when deploying the branches you set.
 If you don't receive an email, double-check the SNS topic subscription, the SNS_TOPIC_ARN environment variable, and the script for any errors.

+### Known Issues

-### Resolve Auto unsubscribe issue (Gmail)
+#### Resolve Auto unsubscribe issue (Gmail)

 If you're finding that you're automatically unsubscribing but don't know why, you should enable authentication to unsubscribe.
 [See this AWS Post on how to do this.](https://repost.aws/knowledge-center/prevent-unsubscribe-all-sns-topic)

+####